-Hazard Aspect Possible control measures ✓ if in place ✗ if not or n/a Where: ★ state action to be taken with timescales ★ any additional control measures ✓ site specific details Residual Risk rating High, medium, low Clinically extremely vulnerable pupils are currently advised not to attend school.
-Copies of the shielding letter sent to CEV children are requested if necessary. √ HT regarding staff vulnerability.
-Staff who are isolating due to shielding household member will fill in a IRA.
-Vulnerable staff will fill in a IRA prior to engaging in returning to the school building.
-All IRA will be reviewed on a regular basis and recorded with updates - signed by HT and Individual Staff to use the guidance criterion for clinically vulnerable to fill in the IRA Extremely vulnerable staff will be isolating at home and working from home.
-As above SC to review with individuals WB 4.1.21 Virtual meeting Review with staff WB 8.3.21 29.11.20 - currently, we do not have any children who are classed as CEV.
+Hazard Aspect Possible control measures ✓ if in place ✗ if not or n/a Where: ★ state action to be taken with timescales ★ any additional control measures ✓ site specific details Residual Risk rating High, medium, low Clinically Extremely Vulnerable pupils should attend their school unless they are one of the very small number of pupils under paediatric or other specialist care and have been advised by their GP or clinician not to attend.
+See also pupil welfare. ✓ As above SC to review with individuals WB 4.1.21 Virtual meeting Review with staff WB 8.3.21 19.4.21 29.11.20 - currently, we do not have any children who are classed as CEV.
 In the likelihood for future children who may be classed as CEV, work will be provided for those children to do at home.
 4.1.21 - No CEV children in school Children who are clinically vulnerable will fill in an Individual RA.
 This will be reviewed on a regular basis.
 Letter from GP to state safe to return to school.
 School to continue to provide work packs and welfare phone calls including door step visit.
-SENDCO to fill in a RA with the parent guardian - update or write care plans and share with appropriate staff.12.10.20 SENDCO to fill in individual RA WB 4.1.21 WB 8.3.21 follow up The following measures are in place for pregnant members of staff and recorded on the pregnancy Covid risk assessment: Up to 28 weeks: Avoid face to face contact, observe social distancing recommendations where possible.
-Over 28 weeks: Consider further precautions. ~ One member of staff who is pregnant but is not on site - the RA for pregnant women will be filled in by the employee - if required onsite.17.1.21 No pregnant staff on site - All front office staff to be aware of any visitors on site who may be pregnant.
-8.3.21 Low Staff in the BAME categories have been individually reminded to observe good prevention practice in the workplace and home settings.
+SENDCO to fill in a RA with the parent guardian - update or write care plans and share with appropriate staff.12.10.20 SENDCO to fill in individual RA WB 4.1.21 WB 8.3.21 follow up Follow up WB 19.4.21 Low The following measures are in place for pregnant members of staff and recorded on the pregnancy Covid risk assessment: Up to 28 weeks: Avoid face to face contact, observe social distancing recommendations where possible.
+Over 28 weeks: Consider further precautions. ✓ One member of staff who is pregnant but is not on site - the RA for pregnant women will be filled in by the employee - if required onsite.17.1.21 No pregnant staff on site - All front office staff to be aware of any visitors on site who may be pregnant.
+8.3.21 Staff in the BAME categories have been individually reminded to observe good prevention practice in the workplace and home settings.
 For noting: There is clear evidence that certain BAME groups have higher rates of infection, and higher rates of serious disease, morbidity and mortality.
 There is no strong evidence that ethnicity by itself (or genetics) is the sole explanation for observed differences in rates of severe illness and deaths.
-What is clear is ✓ HT met with BAME staff and fill in a IRA (individual risk assessments) with guidance from government.
+What is clear is that certain health conditions are associated with increased risk of serious disease, and these health conditions are often overrepresented in certain BAME groups.
+It is also clear that societal factors, such as occupation, household size, deprivation, ✓ HT met with BAME staff and fill in a IRA (individual risk assessments) with guidance from government.
 This is reviewed regularly and notes are updated each time.
-NCC HR NST 27.5.20 email.SC to contact those staff self-isolating due to association about return to work 1.6.20.
+NCC HR NST 27.5.20 email.SC to contact those staff self-isolating due to association about return to work.1.6.20.
 Now back at work 22.6.20 2 BAME staff - IRA to be completed by WE 8.6.20 reviewed in September 2020 All risk assessment to be updated and shared in Sept 2020.
-HT to use the new RA provided by DT 10.7.20 BAME and vulnerable staff reminded to follow government guidelines around social distancing and handwashing
+HT to use the new RA provided by DT 10.7.20 BAME and vulnerable staff reminded to follow government guidelines around social distancing and handwashing protocol.
+Headteacher has explained that only Extremely Clinically Vulnerable members of staff will now have an individual risk assessment.
+Headteacher and SLT to remind all BAME about observing social distancing; these members of staff will be reminded to be actively conscious of their own actions